-Major ‘Defund the Police’ Democrat spent nearly $70k on private security: Report
+Major ‘Defund the Police’ Democrat Spent Nearly $70k on Private Security: Report

 Federal Election Commission filings show thousands of dollars being paid out to RS&T Security Consulting, LLC, as well as thousands more to an individual named Nathaniel Davis, for “security services.”

 Davis’s association with security services was unclear.
-The address listed in the FEC filings was the same as Bush’s campaign headquarters in Saint Louis.
+The address listed in the FEC filings was the same as Bush’s campaign headquarters in St. Louis.